Deck it out

 Make it personal.

 Your social media marketing deck shouldn’t be one size fits all.
 The best pitch decks are highly personalized to each client, and for good reason.
-A 2019 study from Semrush shows that a personalized agency pitch has a bigger impact on your success than factors like cost, value propositions, case studies or benchmarks.
+A recent study from Semrush shows that a personalized agency pitch has a bigger impact on your success than factors like cost, value propositions, case studies or benchmarks.
 Showing the client that you understand them and their business is your best shot at success.

 You can have the best marketing presentation in the world, but if the prospective client can’t see how you will solve their specific challenges, it will be a hard sell as to why they should work with you.
 For example, if you’re working with a small startup, LinkedIn ads might not be the best option, since they’re quite costly and will eat up a good portion of their social media budget.
 A good understanding of your client’s industry, their product or service, and their target audience, can help you recommend a solution that’s right for them.